stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 analogies provide an intuition for why transitive dependencies overlap in practice.
-For example, given multiple entirely disjoint Internet-protocol networks, people would have no trouble agreeing on the fact that network containing the world's top web sites is _the_ Internet.
+For example, given multiple entirely disjoint Internet-protocol networks, people would have no trouble agreeing on the fact that the network containing the world's top web sites is _the_ Internet.
 Such a consensus can hold even without unanimous agreement on what constitute the world's top web sites.
 Similarly, if network operators listed all the ASes from whom they would consider peering or transit worthwhile, the transitive closures of these sets would contain significant overlap, even without unanimous agreement on the "tier-1 ISP" designation.
 Finally, while different browsers and operating systems have slightly different lists of valid certificate authorities, there is significant overlap in the sets, so that a hypothetical system requiring validation from "all CAs" would be